opleary/PHP2650Project/index.md

-# Predicting Survival and Controlling for Biased with Random Survival Forests and Condtional Inference Forests Using Right-Censored Data
+# Predicting Survival and Controlling for Bias with Random Survival Forests and Conditional Inference Forests

 ## What is Survival Analysis?